The Last Week Has Been Monumental In Britney Spears' Journey To Greater Freedom

 But the last couple of days have presented some positive updates that represent hope in the 39-year-old musician's life.

-On Sunday (US time), Spears announced she and Sam Asghari are set to tie the knot, by sharing an Instagram video in which she showed off her engagement ring while standing next to her partner who she met in 2016.
+On Sunday evening (UK time), Spears announced she and Sam Asghari are set to tie the knot, by sharing an Instagram video in which she showed off her engagement ring while standing next to her partner who she met in 2016.

 Advertisement